 Once you have received the necessary medical treatments, call your insurance company to report the accident.

-Nonetheless, you should hire an attorney to tell your side of the story after you have been in a three-car accident.
+You should always hire an attorney to tell your side of the story after you have been in a three-car accident.
 If three cars are involved in the accident, and each of the other drivers has an attorney, you may get the short end of the stick if you are representing yourself.
 You will need legal representation early in the process to help protect your legal rights.

-Another challenge you may face is that two or more other people may file claims against the same auto insurance policy.
+Another challenge you may face is that two or more people may file claims against the same auto insurance policy.
 Coverage limits do not apply to individual claims.
 Instead, they apply on a per-accident basis.
 For example, if the coverage maximum for bodily injury was $300,000, and each injured driver suffered $200,000 of damages, they may not receive full compensation from the insurance company.

 Your lawyer will help you determine the best course of action.
 Another party may share liability with the driver.
 For example, if the driver was working when they caused the three-car accident, you might hold their employer vicariously liable for the driver’s actions.
 Then, all injured victims can also file claims against the employer’s insurance.
 This can help because corporate policies often have much higher limits than consumer auto policies.